 These Merlin VSM-M's come with the Battery Bass Augmentation Module (BBAM) and have been lightly used and boxed up for the past 7 years after I moved into a small place without room for a sound system.
+I doubt there is a pair of VSM-M's available with lower hours.
 The grills have not even been pulled out of the plastic.
-The BBAM can be used via a/c or battery.

-Here are some excerpts from a Sound Stage review (www.soundstage.com/rise11.htm) of the original VSM model, but this version I'm selling is the upgraded / improved VSM-M model with the BBAM to fill in the bottom end:
+Here are some excerpts from a Sound Stage review (www.soundstage.com/rise11.htm) of the original VSM model, but this version I'm selling is the upgraded / improved VSM-M model with the BBAM to fill in the bottom end (which can be used via a/c or battery):

 "The very first thing I noticed about the sound of the Merlin VSMs was the way they disappeared into the music they created.
 This is certainly due to their diminutive size--for a floor-standing speaker--and narrow front baffle.
 Recordings like Diana Krall's All for You seemed to emanate from no identifiable spot in my room, which is not to say there was no imaging but rather that the speakers were not heard as the starting point for the music.
 While my reference ProAc 4s conquer the room, melting away the walls around them, the Merlins surrender to the music and just completely vanish.
 This effect is very seductive--I just love being seduced--and it's something I can't imagine anyone would grow tired of, an instant and sustained WOW!